Landfill Gas Factsheet (Updated Nov 2007)

-As greenhouse gases go, methane is the least potent next to carbon dioxide.
-According to the EPA, methane is 21 times more efficient at trapping heat than carbon dioxide (CO2).
+As greenhouse gases go, methane is very potent.
+According to the latest science, methane is 86 times more efficient at trapping heat than carbon dioxide (CO2) over a 20-year time frame.
 Nitrous oxide (N2O) is 310 times more efficient than CO2.
 Perfluorocarbons (PFCs) and hydrofluorocarbons (HFCs) are anywhere from around 1,000 to 10,000 times more effective than CO2.
 Another fluoridated compound, sulfur hexafluoride (SF6), traps 23,900 times as much heat as CO2.21 Methane is responsible for 10.6% of global warming damage from human-sources in the U.S. Of this, 35.8% is from landfill gas.
 Thus, 3.8% of U.S. global warming damage is from methane in landfill gas.22 This is hardly a reason to advocate burning it one way vs. another, or even burning it at all.
 Since methane in captured landfill gas can be converted to methyl alcohol without requiring combustion, there is no need to have to subject the other chemical contaminants in landfill gas to incineration.

 Landfill gas and other "biomass" (incineration) technologies are cheaper to develop than wind (which is the next cheapest "renewable" technology).
 Energy from landfill gas projects also provides the easiest-to-obtain new renewable (built since the inception of green energy marketing) for the Green-e certification process.